bluesky66-dev/kibana/x-pack/plugins/fleet/README.md

   - [Integration tests](server/integration_tests/router.test.ts)
 - Both EPM and Fleet require `ingestManager` be enabled.
 They are not standalone features.
 - For Enterprise license, a custom package registry URL can be used by setting `xpack.fleet.registryUrl=http://localhost:8080`
-  - This property is currently only for internal HyperSec development and is unsupported
+  - This property is currently only for internal Elastic development and is unsupported

 ## Fleet Requirements

-Fleet needs to have HyperSec API keys enabled, and also to have TLS enabled on kibana, (if you want to run HyperSec Kibana without TLS you can provide the following config flag `--xpack.fleet.agents.tlsCheckDisabled=false`)
+Fleet needs to have Elasticsearch API keys enabled, and also to have TLS enabled on kibana, (if you want to run Kibana without TLS you can provide the following config flag `--xpack.fleet.agents.tlsCheckDisabled=false`)

-Also you need to configure the hosts your agent is going to use to comunication with HyperSec and HyperSec Kibana (Not needed if you use HyperSec cloud).
+Also you need to configure the hosts your agent is going to use to comunication with Elasticsearch and Kibana (Not needed if you use Elastic cloud).
 You can use the following flags:

 ```
 --xpack.fleet.agents.elasticsearch.host=http://localhost:9200